Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 Well as you can see my data stage mod failed due to complexity reasons, easier to let another mod do the work, i just read the finished result from the gui.

+# sizes

+Factorissimo has 3 building sizes, i currently only support the small one whilst i figure out how to "balance" them out, e.g. slots in terms of buildings & materials it can fit, amount of text that can fit over it and thus limit, and other stuff.

 # credits

 - `./graphics/factory/*` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)